iiD4x/GIC-Providers/README.md

-# `Flixclusive Plugin Repo Template`
+# `Flixclusive Provider Repo Template`

-Template for an [Flixclusive](https://github.com/rhenwinch/Flixclusive) plugin repo
+Template for an [Flixclusive](https://github.com/rhenwinch/Flixclusive) providers repo

 ⚠️ Make sure you check "Include all branches" when using this template

-## Getting started with writing your first plugin
+## Getting started with writing your first providers

-This template includes an example plugin demonstrating how to create your own provider plugin which you can find in the `providers` folder.
+This template includes an example providers demonstrating how to create your own provider providers which you can find in the `providers` folder.

 1. Open the root build.gradle.kts, read the comments and replace all the placeholders
 2. Familiarize yourself with the project structure.
 Most files are commented
-3. Build or deploy your first plugin using:
+3. Build or deploy your first providers using:
    - Windows: `.\gradlew.bat MyFirstProvider:make` or `.\gradlew.bat MyFirstProvider:deployWithAdb`
    - Linux & Mac: `./gradlew MyFirstProvider:make` or `./gradlew MyFirstProvider:deployWithAdb`